-Home / blogs / news / Becoming Biodiversity App Available
+Home / blogs / news / Experience Becoming Biodiversity

 with 1 Comment

-Explore local, ecological networks through mixed-reality storytelling and animation overlays in a park in New York City.
+Explore ecological networks in a park in New York City.

 This artwork is a guided tour which allows us to inhabit the worlds of multiple species along an urban park trail, allowing them to become visible and “sense-able” to us.
 The viewer re-enacts stories from the perspectives of non-humans; playing the part of a plant calling out to a bird to help with pest control, an ant planting spring flowers while simultaneously feeding her babies, an underground fungal network delivering goods to struggling trees, and a cormorant searching for a meal in a man-made lake in Queens, NY.

-Becoming Biodiversity on the Pat Dolan Trail, Flushing Meadows Corona Park, Queens, NY.
+Becoming Biodiversity augmented reality app on the Pat Dolan Trail, Flushing Meadows Corona Park, Queens, NY.

 Thank you to collaborators Josh Rodenberg, Danielle McPhatter, and Jayne Kennedy.
 And project supporters Harvestworks Digital Media Arts Center, NY, The Ohio State University, Columbus, OH, and the New York Urban Field Station, a partnership between NYC Parks, the US Forest Service, and the Natural Areas Conservancy, NY.